EliAndrewC/l7r/setting/l7r.md

 - The Crab fought for some time and were driven back but managed to hold the entire Shinomen forest, denying the Unicorn any access to it.

-- The Lion clan was eventually driven back to their original border of the Drowned Merchant River, though they fought the longest and got considerably more concessions from the Unicorn clan as part of the peace treaty.
+- The Lion Clan was eventually driven back to their original border of the Drowned Merchant River, though they fought the longest and got considerably more concessions from the Unicorn Clan as part of the peace treaty.

-When the Unicorn returned, one of the families they brought back with them was the Moto family, which settled into modern Moto lands to the west of the Twilight Mountains.
-Many claimed that the Moto are simply gaijin who swore fealty to the Unicorn clan in Medin al Salaat, and that the Unicorn effectively brought back an army of barbarians with them.
+When the Unicorn returned, one of the families they brought back with them was the Moto Family, which settled into modern Moto lands to the west of the Twilight Mountains.
+Many claimed that the Moto are simply gaijin who swore fealty to the Unicorn Clan in Medin al Salaat, and that the Unicorn effectively brought back an army of barbarians with them.

 The Moto who came with the Unicorn claim that they were originally from modern Moto lands, and settled into the pasturelands to the southwest of Medin al Salaat after following Shinjo west across the Burning Sands Desert.
-The Moto family of the Unicorn refer to the Moto who still live there as "those who remained", and they refer to themselves as "those who returned".
+The Moto Family of the Unicorn refer to the Moto who still live there as "those who remained", and they refer to themselves as "those who returned".

 However, "those who remained" contend that this is wrong, and that the Moto are originally from the southwest pasturelands of Medin al Salaat, and while they do refer to themselves as "those who remained", they refer to the Moto who still swear fealty to the Unicorn lands as "those who departed", and consider them distant cousins who have settled into other lands.